medbioinf/pia/README.md

 ## Tutorial

-The tutorial as PDF can be downloaded [here](https://github.com/mpc-bioinformatics/pia/wiki/pia_tutorial.pdf), the required data as zip file [here](https://github.com/mpc-bioinformatics/pia/wiki/pia_tutorial_data.zip).
+The tutorial as PDF can be downloaded [here](https://github.com/julianu/pia-tutorial/blob/master/pia_tutorial.pdf), the required data are available [here](https://github.com/julianu/pia-tutorial/tree/master/data) and the workflows [here](https://github.com/julianu/pia-tutorial/tree/master/workflows) (all are in the tutorial repository at https://github.com/julianu/pia-tutorial/).

 ## Documentation